 - Cottage cheese is set with cultured buttermilk.
 Then the curds are gently cooked in a hot water bath to remove the lactose.

 - Squeaky Cheese curds are dry cooked after the whey is drained.
 When eaten within a day or two of being made they have a distinctly squeaky texture and are a real treat.
-They are a great melting cheese for sandwiches, pizza, pasta.
+They are a great melting cheese for sandwiches, pizza, and pasta.

 Brined cheeses are pressed, then aged for a few weeks in a salty brine.
-They are generally cheeses that come from warmer climates, so the ageing can occur at room temperature.
+They are generally cheeses that come from warmer climates, so the aging can occur at room temperature.
 Here are a few types of brined cheese:

 - Feta is a gently cooked cheese that is generally made from goat’s milk but can also be made from cow dairy.